-You may or may not have fittonia (fit-TOH-neeuh) before, but there’s little denying the attraction of these tropical plants.
+You may or may not have included fittonia (fit-TOH-neeuh) in your houseplants before, but there’s little denying the attraction to the green leaves of these tropical plants.

-These beautiful perennials are known as the mosaic plant feature pink, red, yellow, or white veins along with their green foliage and are known to produce small white or off-white flowers.
+These beautiful perennials are known as the mosaic plant or painted net leaf, feature pink, red, yellow, or white veins along with their green foliage, and are known to produce small white or off-white flowers.

 But whether you own one of the Big Two, a cultivar, or one of the three Fittonias which have not yet been determined to be either a Fittonia variant or a distinct species, there’s one problem that’s easy to run into – leggy growth.